jgeraerts/imageresizer/README.md

 size | $(width)wx$(height) | this resizes the image to the given dimensions of `width x height`.
 This crops the images from the center so to change the aspect ratio size | $(width)wx$(height)-0x$(rgbcolor) | this resizes the images to the given dimensions of `width x height` but instead of cropping from the center it pads the border with a color with rgb value `rgbcolor` to match the new aspect ratio.

 The operations can be combined in multiple key value pairs.
+Check the unit tests for [examples] (../blob/master/test/net/umask/imageresizer/resizer_test.clj#L61) of urls.

 ## Copyright and License